Estimating Racial Disparities in Emergency General Surgery

 \section{Conclusion}

-In the United States, racial disparities are persistent across a broad range of health outcomes.
-In this paper, we focus on disparities in outcomes following Emergency General Surgery, a very common but under-studied surgical treatment.
-Analyzing a unique database of medical claims in three large US states, we find substantial disparities overall, with Black patients experiencing higher mortality and complication rates and longer hospital stays following an EGS operation.
-These large disparities remain after adjusting for patient-level baseline factors.
-Importantly, also adjusting for admitting hospital largely eliminates disparities in post-treatment complications and mortality, though Black patients still have longer post-treatment hospital stays than re-weighted white patients.
+In the United States, racial disparities are widespread across a broad range of health outcomes.
+In this paper, we focus on disparities in outcomes for emergency general surgery patients.
+Analyzing a database of medical claims in three large US states, we find that in the unadjusted data, Black patients do not exhibit worse outcomes than white patients.
+However, when we adjusted for either age and sex alone or the full set of patient covariates, we find clear evidence of race-related disparities.
+Additionally adjusting for admitting hospital largely eliminates disparities in adverse events, though Black patients still have longer post-treatment hospital stays than re-weighted white patients.
+Using a decomposition analysis, we find that the disparity does not appear to be driven by differences in the decision to operate on Black or white EGS patients.

 Consistent with prior studies, we find that patient characteristics explain a large portion of the observed disparities in surgical outcomes between Black and white patients \citep{silber2015examining,tsai2014disparities}.
-Further, we report that variation across hospitals, including quality of care, is an independent, important driver of disparities in these health outcomes.
-The finding that hospital quality is a driver of surgical disparities is not new, but further emphasizes that interventions targeted at hospital quality may be critical for further reducing racial disparities in surgical outcomes.
+Further, our results suggest that variation across hospitals, including quality of care, is an independent, important driver of disparities in these health outcomes.
+The finding that hospital quality is a driver of surgical disparities is not new, but further emphasizes that interventions targeted at hospital quality may be critical for further reducing racial disparities in surgical outcomes, and points to larger systemic factors that may be driving disparities.
 Historically few interventions have addressed variation in hospital quality especially among ``minority-serving'' institutions \citep{khera2015racial,tsai2014disparities,dimick2013black}.
 Several barriers to addressing the role of hospitals in surgical disparities exist including structural issues related to insurance coverage and resource allocation.